sigle/docs/docs/Getting started/Navigate the platform.md

 #### 3. Save and/or Publish your story

-#### 4. Access to the story settings
+#### 4. Access the story settings​

-Choose a cover image, add a meta title and descritpion for the SEO, choose the date of publication and more...
+Choose a cover image, add a meta title and description for the SEO, choose the date of publication and more...

 #### 5. Main panel.
 Write without compromise.